2025/2026 Key Dates

 Panorama Dokumente

-Bucks Harbor, Peter Muller, USA (debut film)
+Bucks Harbor, Pete Muller, USA (debut film)

 Im Umkreis des Paradieses (Around Paradise), Yulia Lokshina, Germany

-Jaripeo, Efraín Mojica and Rebecca Zweig, Mexico, USA and France
+Jaripeo, Efraín Mojica and Rebecca Zweig, Mexico, USA and France (debut film)

 La Face cachée de la Terre (The Hidden Face of the Earth), Alain Arnaud, France